 - 1031 only applies to real property, and not to personal property

 - There are additional complications if the investor uses a third party who “acts as an intermediary between you and a prospective future buyer.”
-Third party intermediaries may be required if the sale is not simultaneous – if the transfer of the property and the transfer of the sales proceeds do not occur at the same time.
+Third-party intermediaries may be required if the sale is not simultaneous – if the transfer of the property and the transfer of the sales proceeds do not occur at the same time.

 1031 exchange deadlines

-You can’t wait forever to buy new investment property.
+You can’t wait forever to buy a new investment property.
 Generally, investors must identify new investment property they want to buy within 45 days of the sale of the old investment real estate.
 There are legal formalities that define “identify.”
 You need to put the identification in writing and comply with other requirements experienced tax and real estate lawyers can explain.

 You must complete the exchange of the second property within 180 days of the sale of the first.